 Our online platform business is subject to various internet-related laws and regulations.
-These internet-related laws and regulations are relatively new and evolving, and their enactment timetable, interpretation and implementation involve certain uncertainties.
+These internet-related laws and regulations are relatively new and evolving, and their enactment timetable, interpretation and implementation involve significant uncertainties.

-For example, On February 7, 2021, the Anti-monopoly Commission of the State Council promulgated Guidelines to Anti-Monopoly in the Field of Platform Economy, or the Anti-Monopoly Guidelines for Platform Economy.
-The Anti-Monopoly Guidelines for Platform Economy provides operational standards and guidelines for identifying certain internet platforms' abuse of market dominant position which are prohibited to restrict unfair competition and safeguard users' interests, including without limitation, prohibiting personalized pricing using big data and analytics, selling products below cost without reasonable causes, actions or arrangements seen as exclusivity arrangements, using technology means to block competitors' interface, using bundle services to sell services or products.
+For example, On February 7, 2021, the State Administration for Market Regulation, or the SAMR, promulgated Guidelines to Anti-Monopoly in the Field of Platform Economy, or the Anti-Monopoly Guidelines for Platform Economy, The Anti-Monopoly Guidelines for Platform Economy provides operational standards and guidelines for identifying certain internet platforms' abuse of market dominant position which are prohibited to restrict unfair competition and safeguard users' interests, including without limitation, prohibiting personalized pricing using big data and analytics, selling products below cost without reasonable causes, actions or arrangements seen as exclusivity arrangements, using technology means to block competitors' interface, using bundle services to sell services or products.
 In addition, internet platforms' compulsory collection of user data may be viewed as abuse of dominant market position that may have the effect to eliminate or promulgated restrict competition.
-In August 2021, the SCNPC officially promulgated the Personal Information Protection Law, which became effective in November 2021.
+In August 2021, the Standing Committee of the National People's Congress officially the Personal Information Protection Law, which became effective in November 2021.
 The Personal Information Protection Law provides the basic regime for personal information protection, including without limitation, stipulating an expanded definition of personal information, providing a long-arm jurisdiction in cross-border scenarios, emphasizing individual rights, and prohibiting rampant infringement of personal information, such as stealing, selling, or secretly collecting personal information.
-In addition, on June 10, 2021, the SCNPC promulgated the PRC Data Security Law, which came into effect in September 2021.
-The Security Law, among others, provides for security review procedures for data activities that may affect national security.
+In addition, on June 10, 2021, the Standing Committee of the National People's Congress promulgated the PRC Data Security Law, which came into effect in September 2021.
+The Security Law, among others, provides for security review procedures for data activities that may affect national

-On August 31, 2018, the SCNPC promulgated the E-commerce Law, which came into effect on January 1, 2019.
+On August 31, 2018, the Standing Committee of the National People's Congress promulgated the E-commerce Law, which came into effect on January 1, 2019.
 The E-commerce Law imposes a series of requirements on e-commerce operators including e-commerce platform operators, merchants operating on the platform and the individuals and entities carrying out business online.
 The platform governance measures we adopt in response to the enhanced regulatory requirements may fail to meet these requirements and may lead to penalties or our loss of merchants to those platforms, or to complaints or claims made against us by customers on our platforms.

-As there are uncertainties regarding the enactment timetable, interpretation and implementation of the existing and future internetrelated laws and regulations, we cannot assure you that our business operations will comply with such regulations in all respects and we may be ordered to terminate certain of our business operations that are deemed illegal by the regulatory authorities and become subject to fines and/or other sanctions.
+As there are uncertainties regarding the enactment timetable, interpretation and implementation of the existing and future internet-related laws and regulations, we cannot assure you that our business operations will comply with such regulations in all respects and we may be ordered to terminate certain of our business operations that are deemed illegal by the regulatory authorities and become subject to fines and/or other sanctions.